JonathanNasc/dand/src/en/index.md

 |<font color=#26c9d1>y</font> <span class="bolt"></span>|Making donations.
 Being <font color=#26c9d1>y</font> a number between 1 and 250|

 Bolts (<span class="bolt"></span>) can be used to restart challenge cycles in ranked mode and submit challenge proposals.

-## <a name="how-cheaters-are-moderated"></a>How cheaters are moderated?

-As described on the [terms page](/en/terms), the disclosure, by any means, of solutions to challenges higher than level 4 is prohibited, as well as their use for illegitimate progress.
-Non-compliance with this rule may result in account deactivation.

 ## <a name="how-to-propose-good-challenges"></a>How to propose good challenges?